ConquerorsOfMystery/seabass/README.md

 With a little bit of effort it should be trivial to compile cbas code to any target and not just C.

 The cbas programming tool (cbas) is not the only thing in-box.
-This puppy comes with batteries included, we have OpenAL 1.1, OpenGL 1.1, BSD sockets, and (wrapped) parts of SDL2 already available for programming.
-We also have a very simple threading implementation written in pthreads.
+This puppy comes with batteries included, we have OpenAL 1.1, OpenGL 1.1, BSD sockets, a simple threading implementation and parts of SDL2 already available for programming.

 While this does make cbas a capable programming language in its own right, it ultimately serves as little more than a demo.
+I expect that any real development in the language will require FFI-ing more libraries.

-For "real" development, you should FFI your favorite C libraries into cbas.
+REPEAT: For "real" development, you should FFI your favorite C libraries into cbas.

 OpenGL 1.1, OpenAL 1.1, usermode_stdlib, and funbas provide examples of how you do this.

-# What is the potential of the project?
+## What is the potential of the project?

 In the right hands, cbas could supersede every existing programming language.

+Call me arrogant?
+Fuck you!
+I know I'm right!

 I genuinely believe this technology could change the whole world.

-# Why would you want to write cbas?
+## Why would you want to write cbas?
 Why not just write C++, Rust, Etc?

-Other languages do not enable, or do not flexibly allow, the programmer to alter the compiler itself.
+Other languages do not enable, or do not flexibly allow, the programmer to automate their own work effectively.
+I've heard *idiots* brag at CPPcon about how C++ will "never have mutable syntax".

+***Backwards cretins, that's what they are.***

 cbas isn't just another programming language.
 It is a dynamo for letting clever people make the language suit their needs.

-In the right hands, CBAS should be more powerful than C++ or Rust.
+You can make the language bend to your will.

-# What if I don't like how cbas looks/works?
+## What if I don't like how cbas looks/works?

 You can write your own "skin" for it.
-Make your own custom language within cbas which compiles to cbas during the execution of the `cbas` tool.
-You can even give it its own file extension and everything.
+Make your own custom language in cbas which compiles to cbas during the execution of the `cbas` tool.
+You can even give it its own file extension and everything, write your own lexer, you name it.

-# Documentation?
+## Documentation?

 Needs work, but the best we have is this:

 `cbas -m help`

+It's hardly sufficient, but it's better than nothing, right?

-This is new technology still being developed.
+This is new technology hot from the press of my mind, still being developed.

 You're on your own, kid.

-# The Grand Vision of CBAS
+## The Grand Vision of CBAS

 "Maximize the utilization of Man's intellectual capabilities"

 CBAS allows programmers to make the language itself seamlessly meld with your mind.
 You can make the structure of the language better reflect the problem being solved, and even make problems easier to think about.
+You can then take this super language you've molded for your own purposes and use it ANYWHERE YOU CAN IMAGINE.
+Write a code generator.

 Taken to its extreme, I imagine this concept makes each programmer a "10x" version of himself, or more properly, a "1000x" version.
-The end result should be that all intellectual output is boosted drastically, to such a point that even a single gifted person can outperform a billion dollar company packed with geniuses.
+The end result should be that all intellectual output is boosted drastically, to such a point that even a single gifted person using this tech can outperform a billion dollar company packed with geniuses.

+Alright, maybe I'm exaggerating just a little, but this should seriously boost productivity in software development (and then... the world!).

-The natural progression of this ideology will eventually outgrow this tool, as multimedia programming will eventually take over, but for now this is the best I can really do.
+The natural progression of this ideology will eventually outgrow this tool, as multimedia programming will eventually take over, but for now this is the best I can really do. *Then we take over the world...*

 CBAS represents my best attempt to advance humanity out of its delusional and emotionally driven infancy into a utopian future.

-# How close is CBAS to the accomplishment of this vision?
+## How close is CBAS to the accomplishment of this vision?

 It has barely started.
 CBAS's raw immediate capabilities do not yet replace Rust or C++, let alone revolutionize the industry.

+If I just ported a bunch of libraries, it could definitely be a competitor, but not a displacer as I envision.

-If I can keep working on it, and keep having good ideas this should change soon.
+If I can keep working on CBAS, and keep having good ideas, this should change soon.

-# Do you have a time-estimate for how long this would take?
+## Do you have a time-estimate for how long this would take?

 If I had 8 months of concentrated development time I could probably do it.

-I know my own capabilities, I believe I understand where this project has to go, and thus I am confident in that figure.
+If you know any helpful spirits, wandering gods, fairies or gremlins that can offer their assistance in my finishing this project... prayers, sacrificial offerings, and intercessions are welcome.

-# TECHNOLOGY DEVELOPMENT ROADMAP
+## TECHNOLOGY DEVELOPMENT ROADMAP

 What code needs to be written for the CBAS project to make it a real success?